 Managing customer feedback solely on social media can be playing with fire.
 Negative ones spread very quickly – up to twice as fast as positive ones.
 Try to solicit and resolve reviews, especially negative ones, with the customer before they appear on social media.

-4. Customers love to deal with dozens of calls whether they were satisfied or not
+4. Customers love to deal with dozens of calls, whether they are satisfied or not

 Try to use digital channels as much as possible.
 Send a request for feedback via email or SMS.
 Customers will find the time themselves when they will attend to your request.